-Students wishing to enrol in Master Technology or Graduate Diploma courses must make application on the appropriate form to the Registrar at least one month before the commencement of the course.
+Students wishing to enrol in Master of Applied Science or Graduate Diploma courses must make application on the appropriate form to the Registrar at least two months before the commencement of the course.

 Applicants will be advised whether they are eligible to enrol in the course concerned and of the subsequent procedure to be followed.
 Later year enrolments must be made during Enrolment Week in accordance with the special arrangements made by the individual Schools.